yesbutno1/Github-5/README.md

 This is a Repository for a Merge & Conflicts Tests.
-Remote.
+LOCAL.